sikthehedgehog/minimusic/README.md

 * If using C: check `doc/api-c.md`
 * If using asm: check `doc/api-asm.md`

 The format for the sound data is documented in `doc/format.md`.
+A sample program (asm API only) is available in the `sample-asm` directory.